 By mid summer 2002, the Appeal Fund was still short of the target for a two manual organ, when an anonymous donor offered to fund the additional cost of adding a third manual.
-At about the same time Principal Pipe Organs indicated that they could start work in October 2002, earlier than originally planned, due to a cancellation.
+At about the same time Principal Pipe Organs indicated that they could start work in October 2002 due to a cancellation; earlier than originally planned.
 The PCC decided to go forward in faith and formalised their approval.

 The additional funds materialised quite quickly thereafter, vindicating their decision.
 This was a truly parish activity, which brought together parishioners in a wide variety of ways.
 Our thanks are due to all who subscribed and worked hard to raise funds, and who supported the events.

 Geoffrey Coffin’s career as an organ builder sprang from his background as a musician and an organist.
 He was organ scholar at Emmanuel College, Cambridge.
 He then became Administrator of the National Youth Orchestra of Great Britain.
 In 1971 he was appointed Assistant Organist to Dr Francis Jackson at York Minster.
 During this time he also worked for J Walker and Sons Ltd as a tuner and organ builder and subsequently represented the firm as Northern Manager and later as Contracts Manager at their Suffolk factory.

 An opportunity arose in 1983 to establish Principal Pipe Organs.
 Early expansion has continued steadily and the firm currently has six full-time and other workshop staff many of whom, like Geoffrey Coffin himself, are active musicians.
 Restoration of mainly mechanical action instruments forms the nucleus of the firm’s work together with the production of new organs.